crpier/dotfiles/README.md

 You'll need to do a few more things to seal the deal:
 - open `lvim` and run a `:PackerInstall` and a `:PackerCompile`

+### Work in progress
+This isn't in maintenance mode yet, but in development.
+As such, there are a few catches:
+- can't install lunarvim from ansible yet, so there is a script `install_lunarvim.sh` that we use until we have a proper package for lunarvim that can be used to also install dependencies without any user involvement

 ```bash
 git clone git@github.com:tiannaru/dotfiles.git ~/.dotfiles